wp-plugins/employee-spotlight/readme.txt

 6. Pro Edition offers Visual Shortcode Builder which you can use to create a subset of your employee profiles and display it using any of 10 views layouts.

 == Changelog ==

+= 1.1.0 =
+* Fixed the issue related to photos not getting changed in the editor
+* NEW Changed featured data display to checked icon

 = 1.0.0 =
 *Initial release